sigma83l/ASP.NETCORE-BASE-PROJECT/README.md

 # ASP.NET Boilerplate Project
-## base infrastructure of an Asp.NetCore website (Authentication &amp; Authorization &amp; some initial UI views and actions)
+- Base Infrastructure Of An ASP.Net Core Web Application (Authentication &amp; Authorization &amp; Some Initial UI Views And Actions)
-## some other customized features could be added in the future.
+- Some Other Customized Features Could Be Added In The Future.
-## Will Be More Equipped Soon...
+- Will Be More Equipped Soon...